lamtrinh259/ETHGlobal_Trifecta_2025/README.md

 ## Future Work
 Some thoughts for how the whole project can be built out further:
 - Productize this project so that other dapps can deploy their front-end in a TEE
+- Implement a function to extract the value of the digest from the Enclave IP's attestation.
+It's too time-consuming and complex to be done in a weekend hackathon.
 - Upgrade and add more features into the Chrome extension

 ## Deployed contract (all verified)